progzone122/doc-test/info/fastboot.md

 ## Available commands and mode for fastboot:

 ### Access fastbootd:

-To access fastbootd, you can run `adb reboot bootloader` while the device is booted normally.<br>
+To access fastbootd, you can run `adb reboot bootloader` while the device is booted normally.

+> [!WARNING]
-DO NOT reboot to fastbootd from fastboot, as it may cause a dm-verity error due to a glitch.
+> DO NOT reboot to fastbootd from fastboot, as it may cause a dm-verity error due to a glitch.

+> ![WARNING]
+> DO NOT USE "fastboot reboot fastboot" to reboot into fastbootd, you will get a soft brick!

 ### Available commands